Dunnet: Village

 The village centres on the A836–B855 road junction.
 The A836 leads towards John o' Groats in the east and toward Thurso and Tongue in the west.
 (At the junction however the road's alignment is much more north-south than east-west.)
 The B855 leads toward Brough and Dunnet Head point in the north.

 The Northern Sands Hotel is located on the A836, adjacent to the village church.
 It is a small hotel with 12 bedrooms, a large dining room, a large car park and 2 bars.
 It was originally called The Golf Links Hotel, there being a links course between Dunnet and Castletown that fell into disuse during World War II.
-It was taken over by the RAF during WW2 & used to station pilots from the nearby RAF Thurdistoft fighter station.
+It was taken over by the RAF during WW2 & used to station pilots from the nearby RAF Castletown fighter station.
 It is locally owned and in 2017 undertook a major renovation.

 The village has a hall, The Britannia Hall, which is run by a committee, and which is used for a variety of activities including a children's nursery, an indoor bowling club, a badminton club and the Post Office, which visits twice a week, on Wednesday afternoons and Saturdays.

 Its main fund raising activity each year for the upkeep of the hall is the Marymas Fair, held in late August on a nearby farm field, it has the usual attractions such as Highland dancing, a display of vintage and classic cars and motorcycles, bonniest baby, home baking, tossing the wheatsheaf, line dancing, face painting, raffles and tug of war.